 Andy Flower is one of the most eminent cricketers to have played for the Chevrons who went on to score major successes as the head coach for the English cricket side.
+Flower is currently coach of the England Lions.

 April 28, 1968